-TO: David Foley

-Director, Participant Services Department

-FROM: William Owens Chief of Staff, Office of Inspector General

-SUBJECT: DIG Investigation Number: 16-0003-I

-The enclosed Report of Investigation documents the results of an investigation into allegations of misconduct against defined and the office of Benefits Administration and is being provided for your review and appropriate action.
-Please advise us within 90 days of the action, if any, you took in connection with this matter.

-The investigation was based on allegations that ^{[b]67} participated in a scheme to provide a forged and falsified employment verification form, required by the IRS, for ^{[b]67} former PBGC OIG employee in connection with ^{[b]67} apartment lease. ^{[b]69} needs to annually recertify ^{[b]67} employment information as ^{[b]69} apartment manager receives an IRS tax incentive for offering reduced cost rent to low income individuals.

-We found no evidence that (1)(0) participated in preparing or submitting the forged employment verification form.
-However, we found reasonable grounds to conclude that (1)(0) engaged in conduct that created the appearance that (1)(0) participated in its preparation.
-Specifically, when the apartment management first contacted (1)(0) by email about the verification form, (1)(0) replied to them that (1)(0) "will get the form completed and back to [them] today" instead of advising them (0)(0) was not the correct point of contact for employment verification.

-If you have any questions, please feel free to contact me at extension 3424.
+TO: David Foley FROM: William Owens Chief of Staff, Office of Inspector General SUBJECT: ; OIG Investigation Number: 16-0003-I of miscondu Administrati d Report of Investigation documents the results of an investigation into allegations ct against in the Office of Benefits on and is being provided for your review and appropriate action.
+Please advise us ys of the action, if any, you took in connection with this matter. a forged and former PBG( recertify (D)(G) participated in a scheme to provide falsified employment verification form, required by the IRS, for COIG employee in connection with apartment lease.
+In the IRS is a needs to annually employment information as IS apartment manager receives an IRS tax incentive reduced cost rent to low income individuals. employment engaged in c Specifically, verification f them] today participated in preparing or submitting the forged to verification form.
+However, we found reasonable grounds to conclude that conduct that created the appearance that participated in its preparation.
+When the apartment management first contacted by email about the form, preplied to them that will get the form completed and back to your instead of advising them was not the correct point of contact for the verification. f you have a iny questions, please feel free to contact me at extension 3424.
+1) enclosure

-(1) enclosure

-Office of Inspector General Pension Benefit Guaranty Corporation